thu2pham/MobileAppTrending/_build/html/_sources/index.rst.txt

 Apple App Store
 +++++++++++++++++

-  * Games category make the most revenue from app store.
-This category also has the biggest number available for Everyone to download.
-This explains its popularity due to no age limit.
+  * The “Games” category makes the most revenue from the Apple App Store.
+This category also has the biggest number available for everyone to download.
+This explains its popularity due to no age limit as well as people’s gravitation towards games.
   * Games app also take the crown for the biggest number of apps available in every content rating category.
   * Free apps and Paid apps approximately equally divide the marketplace.
   * Rating distribution between free and paid apps are nearly the same.